 After a very active morning, wielding a heavy pair of loppers, I was thrilled to discover that a tea break is a familiar part of the routine.
 Sonning Common Green Gym even provided home-made cake!

 Following a brief break we returned to the job.
 Whilst we were making fantastic headway it soon became clear that many more hours were needed than daylight afforded to complete the task!
-There have subsequently been two more trips to the plots, with the final due to take place in May.
+There have subsequently been many more trips to the plots, with the project finally completed in July.

 It was fantastic being out in the fresh air, scurrying up and down a 20 degree hill removing all the cleared vegetation.
 It was also great, if not a little disconcerting to see participants twice my age undertaking the same task, but with more exuberance!
 Clear evidence that working a desk-based 9-5 isn’t best for one’s fitness levels…